 6 September 2019

-The partnership will also give opportunities to employees, researchers and students alike through the exchange of knowledge, project placements and sharing of facilities.
+The partnership will also give employees, researchers and students alike through the exchange of knowledge, project placements and sharing of facilities.

-The agreement is a key milestone in our relationship as part of our joint research on immersive reality in the University of Exeter and Bath’s VSimulator project, which includes two tailored multi-disciplinary platforms combining virtual reality with a motion platform and full-body motion capture.
-These facilities will offer a wealth of opportunity for collaborative research and draw on our extensive knowledge in creating immersive learning experiences and environments.
+The agreement is a critical milestone in our joint research on immersive reality at the VSimulator project - a collaboration between the University of Exeter and the University of Bath.
+Our contribution includes two tailored multi-disciplinary platforms combining virtual reality with a motion platform and entire-body motion capture.
+These facilities will offer a wealth of opportunities for collaborative research and draw on our extensive knowledge in creating immersive learning experiences and environments.

-Both we and the University of Exeter are known for the pursuit of technical excellence, investment in research and global reach, and this agreement will be mutually beneficial thanks to the established connections across industry and academia.
+The University of Exeter is known for pursuing technical excellence, investment in research and global reach.
+This agreement will be mutually beneficial thanks to the established connections across industry and academia.